fieryhenry/Battle-Cats-Game-Modder/README.md

       /data/data only if you modifed server files for your device.<br>
     I recommend doing 1 and 2 for local files.
 And all 3 for server files.

-15. Open the game and see if it works-
+15. Open the game and see if it works

     ---